The most effective way to end homelessness in L.A. is to create the right kinds of housing—and a lot of…

 It’s for especially vulnerable people, like those with disabilities or survivors of trauma, who otherwise have difficulty staying in stable housing.
 A study by Columbia University found that after moving into supportive housing, about 90% of residents were still stably housed after two years, compared to only 42% of people who were not given access to supportive housing.
 Simply put, affordable housing combined with specialized services is a proven method to end the most persistent and acute homelessness.

+It’s important to know that supportive housing is safe and fits into the community.
 Most people who live near supportive housing don’t even realize it, because supportive housing structures look no different than other condo or apartment buildings.
+And because there are professional staff and security on site, supportive housing buildings actually can make the communities around them safer.

-Residents in these apartments pay 30% of whatever income they have, and there is no time limit on how long residents can stay because they often have disabilities or complex challenges.
+These apartments are not free to the residents, who have to pay 30% of whatever income they have.
+There is no time limit on how long residents can stay because they often have disabilities or complex challenges.
 The goal, however, is for all residents to be able to live stably, on their own.

 One of the key features of supportive housing is that it’s community oriented.
 Homelessness is dehumanizing and isolating.
 Supportive housing typically features communal spaces, group activities, and even shared apartments to help people regain a sense of belonging and support.